pik-nik/GAProject1-tic-tac-toe/README.md

             tiesCount.textContent = numberOfRounds - numberOfPlayer1wins - numberOfPlayer2wins
         }
     ```
-    - [Another fix I tried which didn't work](https://git.generalassemb.ly/piknik/project1_tic_tac_toe/commit/9aa3735630ed4bd71575a301fb0684052104bfcd) waS removing the else if statement for `numberOfTurns === 9` out of the  `waysToWin.forEach()` function to it's own if statement in the `checkIfPlayerWins()` function to stop it from incrementing as it went through each of the 8 win patterns in the `waysToWin` array.
+    - [Another fix I tried which didn't work](https://git.generalassemb.ly/piknik/project1_tic_tac_toe/commit/9aa3735630ed4bd71575a301fb0684052104bfcd) was removing the else if statement for `numberOfTurns === 9` out of the  `waysToWin.forEach()` function to it's own if statement in the `checkIfPlayerWins()` function to stop it from incrementing as it went through each of the 8 win patterns in the `waysToWin` array.
 This didn't work as if a player won on the 9th turn, the tie message would override the win message.
+    *Note: Since the above, I have renamed `numberOfTurns` to `numberOfPlays` so the function `handleHover()` makes more sense*
     ![Bug: Ties message overrode the win message](README%20images/Bug%20tie%20message%20override%20win%20Screenshot%202023-02-24%20at%2011.16.20%20am.png)

     *The message says it's a tie when it is a win for Player 1 (X)*